Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 The FTC claims its new rules will create more transparent pricing for consumers when booking a hotel room or buying an event ticket.
-Here’s a closer look at these new rules and how they might change hotel room pricing.
+Here’s a closer look at these new rules and how change hotel room pricing across

 New FTC Rules For Hotel Pricing

 The FTC’s new junk fee rules for short-term accommodation providers and ticket sellers are relatively straightforward.
-First, the agency won’t prohibit adding fees to the cost of a hotel room.
-Instead, it will require businesses to provide consumers an up-front price inclusive of all fees.
+First, the agency hasn’t prohibited adding fees to the cost of a hotel room.
+Instead, businesses must provide consumers an up-front price that includes all fees.

 Paris Las Vegas view from fountain show at Bellagio